Kim Il Sung and Kim Jong Il portraits: History

-The image of Kim Il-sung underwent changes as he aged and according to political currents: early portraits from the 1960s have him in a Mao suit, while those from the 1980s depict him in a Western suit.
+The image of Kim Il Sung underwent changes as he aged and according to political currents: early portraits from the 1960s have him in a Mao suit, while those from the 1980s depict him in a Western suit.
 Years after his death, he began to appear in the military uniform of Taewonsu (generalissimo).
-Images of Kim Jong-il, too, went from Mao suit to the Taewonsu uniform.
+Images of Kim Jong Il, too, went from Mao suit to the Taewonsu uniform.

-Under Kim Jong-un, the appearances of the portraits have become increasingly standardized.
-The current versions of the portraits consists of Kim Il-sung in a western-style suit and Kim Jong-il wearing his trademark green jumpsuit.
+Under Kim Jong Un, the appearances of the portraits have become increasingly standardized.
+The current versions of the portraits consists of Kim Il Sung in a western-style suit and Kim Jong Il wearing his trademark green jumpsuit.

-A portrait of Kim Jong-un was displayed for the first time in public in November 2018 during a visit of Cuban president Miguel Díaz-Canel to Pyongyang.
+A portrait of Kim Jong Un was displayed for the first time in public in November 2018 during a visit of Cuban president Miguel Díaz-Canel to Pyongyang.
+In May 2024, at the opening of a training school for cadets of the Workers' Party of Korea (WPK), another large portrait of Kim Jong Un was displayed at the building front.
+New portraits were also displayed along with his predecessors at another block and the classrooms.

 Andrei Lankov, an expert on North Korea, notes that the set of rules regarding the portraits changes frequently, making it "remarkable for its constant fluidity".